diogomg/MobFogSim/README.md

 *  Fourth step: Create all devices
 *  Fifth step: Create Broker
 *  Sixth step: Create one virtual machine
-*  Seventh step: Create one Application (appModule, appEdge, appLoop and tuples)
+*  Seventh step: Create one Application (appModule, appEdge, appLoop, and tuples)
-*  Eight step: Configure the network
+*  Eighth step: Configure the network
 *  Ninth step: Starts the simulation
-*  Final step: Print results when simulation is over
+*  Final step: Print results when the simulation is over

-An example of application is set in src/org/fog/vmmobile/AppExample.java
+An example of an application is set in src/org/fog/vmmobile/AppExample.java

-### Running in command line:
+### Running in the command line:
 Make run

 ### Running in Eclipse IDE:
-Create a new project defining this repository as main directory
+Create a new project defining this repository as the main directory

 Settings: Project -> Proprieties -> Java Build Path -> Libraries -> ADD External JARs -> Select the JARs files in the directory jars